Odd Paladin Mulligan Guide and Strategy

 - Unidentified Maul – Your deck is heavily based around the board flooding, so basically 3 out of 4 effects of Unidentified Maul are good, and given that you should have up to 3 bodies going into your Turn 3, +1 Attack or Divine Shield options are very juicy even so early in the game.
-Taunt is the only mediocre option, but it’s still useful vs some decks like Face Hunter.
+Taunt is the only mediocre option, but it’s still useful vs some aggressive decks.

 - Corridor Creeper – Who would have thought that the card will still be good after the nerfs.
 It’s so easy to get it down to 0 mana with this deck, and a 0 mana 2/5 is still a great tempo play.

 Lower Priority (Keep only if certain conditions are met)

 - Acherus Veteran – Keep only if you have another 1-drop to play on T1 – Acherus is not great to drop on T1, because you’re mussing a Battlecry.
 If that’s your only play, you still do it, but you prefer to play e.g. Righteous Protector on 1 and then Acherus + Hero Power on T3.